guchhhhhi/Some-basics-algorithms/README.md

 # Some-basics-algorithms
-This is my first repository !!
+This repository contains a number of famous sorts .
+Enjoy !